TomHuang8/ADLIS/README.md

 ### Download Links (Pre-processed Data)
 * [Baidu Netdisk] https://pan.baidu.com/s/1gOKF_OkGgzSnxWzeebCavA?pwd=7ygn

 The dataset contains 27 hyperspectral light-field scenes.
 We partition all scenes into 21 training scenes and 6 validation scenes for model training and quantitative evaluation.
 The raw 5D-SLF dataset contains full-resolution hyperspectral light-field images captured by GaiaField push-broom camera.
-Each `.mat` file contains a hyperspectral image image variable named `cube` with dimensions 400×400×324.
+Each `.mat` file contains a hyperspectral light-field image variable named `cube` with dimensions 400×400×324.
+The download package contains `Train_RGB` and `Test_RGB` folders with pseudo-color RGB renderings of the central view for training and test sets, to help users intuitively grasp the scene layouts.

 ### Dataset Structure
 All processed hyperspectral `.mat` files are stored under `dataset/Train_Spec/`.
 The training/validation partition is defined by two text files placed within `dataset/split_txt/`: